 If somehow pip is not installed, you can use the GitHub project “get-pip.py” to

 install pip.
-For Windows and MacOS you can also download the
+You can also download the

 get-pip.py file and run the next